-- The Triumph of Sherlock Holmes, a film otherwise remarkably faithful to Valley of Fear, ends with Moriarty, of all people, doing this.
+- The Triumph Of Sherlock Holmes, a film otherwise remarkably faithful to The Valley of Fear, ends with Moriarty, of all people, doing this.

-- A Shout-Out occurs in the final scenes of Rocky Horror Picture Show.
+- A Shout-Out occurs in the final scenes of The Rocky Horror Picture Show.

 - Al Capone's trial in The Untouchables is interrupted when henchman Frank Nitti flees to the roof of the courthouse after shooting a bailiff.